So the cat is finally out of the bag!

 IASME and CREST are different in many ways but a major difference in their respective methodologies is the on-site/off-site requirement for Cyber Essentials.

-Why did the NCSC only want one Accreditation Body for Cyber Essentials?
+Why did the NCSC only want one Parnter Body for the Cyber Essentials Scheme?

 As aforementioned, CREST and IASME operate differently.
 Whilst they abide by the same Cyber Essentials standard, they deliver Cyber Essentials in their respective ways.

-The NCSC did not like this, they didn't want Accreditation Bodies to offer different methodologies for the same standard.
+The NCSC did not like this, they did not want to offer different methodologies for the same standard.
 The government wanted to have a more streamlined customer experience and introduce more consistency.

-Hence why they decided to have just one Accreditation Body for the scheme as a whole.
+Hence why they decided to have just one partner for the scheme as a whole.
 Now that IASME have won, it will be the IASME methodology that will be used to implement Cyber Essentials to all British organisations.

 Why was IASME chosen as the winner?

-IASME have done more assessments than other Accreditation Body in the UK to date, this level of experience is an important factor.
+IASME had done more assessments than any other contender in the UK to date, this level of experience is an important factor.
 Moreover, IASME focus on the vast majority of UK businesses as most businesses are SMEs, CREST do not focus on these as much and therefore, this is why IASME won over CREST.

-By understanding IASME and CREST, we can now further understand why the National Cyber Security Centre (NCSC) wanted to go from having five accreditation bodies to just a single accreditation body running the Cyber Essentials scheme.
+By understanding IASME and CREST, we can now further understand why the National Cyber Security Centre (NCSC) wanted to go from having five methodologies to just a single methodology and a single partner running the Cyber Essentials scheme.